ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ![Dependencies are illustrated as red arrows.](diagrams/images/OnionArchitecture.png)

 ### Domain Entities
-In yellow is the center of the architecture as _Chirp.Core_.
+_Chirp.Core_ is the center of the architecture, in yellow part of the diagram.
 This layer stores the most fundamental parts of the codebase.
 In this project _Chirp.Core_ stores the _Cheep_ and _ChirpUser_ domain entities.

 ### Repository Layer
-In red is the infrastructure layer of the codebase.
+The infrastructure layer of the code based is in the red part of the diagram.
 This layer is responsible for retrieving domain relevant information from the database.

 ### Service Layer
-In green is the service layer.
+The service layer is in the green part of the diagram.
 This layer is responsible for translating the domain models into DTOs (Data Transfer Object) and connecting requests to the UI.
 This layer therefore acts as a binder between the infrastructure and the UI layer.
 When a user request is received the service layer handles that requests,